Papua New Guinea travel guide

-World War II unexploded ordnance still exists in Papua New Guinea, particularly along the Kokoda Trail and at Milne Bay and Rabual.
+World War II unexploded ordnance still exists in Papua New Guinea, particularly along the Kokoda Track, at Milne Bay and Rabaul.

 The land boundary between Indonesia and Papua New Guinea stretches for around 760km and is poorly defined.
-Border incursions and continuing conflict between the Indonesian government and portions of the indigenous population of West Papua started with the withdrawal of the Dutch colonial administration in 1962.
+There are occasionally clashes along the border between the Indonesian military and the OPM (Organisasi Papua Merdeka – Free Papua Movement).

-The situation at Wutung on the border with Indonesia remains tense.
-There have been reports that the Indonesian military and the OPM have been engaging in gun battles.
-In response the Papua New Guinean government has strengthened its defence units at its Wutung border post.
+The Papua New Guinea Government has defence units at its Wutung border post in Sandaun province.
 You should take extreme care and be prepared for possible sudden closure of the border crossing.

-Given the challenging terrain, extreme weather conditions and the condition of some remote airfields in PNG, flying in PNG carries greater safety risks than flying in the UK.
-Since 2000 over 20 aircraft accidents have happened in Papua New Guinea.
-The most recent being on 13 October 2011 when an Airlines PNG Dash 8 aircraft crashed near Madang, killing 28 people on board.
+Given the challenging terrain, extreme weather conditions and the condition of some remote airfields, flying in Papua New Guinea carries greater safety risks than flying in the UK.
+Since 2000, over 20 aircraft accidents have happened in Papua New Guinea.
+The worst recent crash was on 13 April 2016 when a Sunbird Aviation PNG Britten-Norman Islander aircraft crashed at Kiunga Airport in Western province, killing all 12 people on board.

 Driving is on the left.
 When driving, you must keep your driving licence with you at all times.
-You may use your UK driving licence for a period not exceeding 1 month.
+You may use your UK driving licence for up to one month.
 Roads, especially in rural areas, are in a poor state of repair and driving is often erratic.
 Drivers who are involved in, or witness road accidents may find themselves at personal risk.
 You should seek police assistance as soon as possible.

 Don’t use public buses known locally as PMVs.
 There have been incidents of armed hold-ups of PMVs and of passengers being attacked and robbed of their personal belongings.
 There have also been reports of occasional rape attacks on Port Moresby PMVs.
 Many PMVs are not roadworthy.